senseisimple/emulab-stable/www/sec-check/README-howto.txt

        Results go in $twsr/analyze_activate.txt .

            gmake analyze_activate
+           ** Activation analysis: success 10, failure 1, problem 1, UNKNOWN 1 **
+           ** (See analyze_activate.txt in ../../../../testbed/www/sec-check/results .) **
+           **
      - The success/failure.txt pattern files are also used action-by-action to look at the html results in the wget_post makefile function.
 When a failure occurs, the make stops.
 This is a Good Thing, because there are a lot of dependencies in the activation sequence.
 Most early objects must exist for later ones to be created.
 When UNKNOWN results occur, browse to the file to see what was returned and update the patterns.

+       There's no dependency sequence in the activation tasks in the makefile.
+       If activate fails, fix the problem and make the remaining targets in the activate_tasks list.

      - You can browse to the .html files using File/Open, or pop up pages in your browser directly from Emacs using this handy keyboard macro: